AstraLuma/qwertyuiop.ninja/_drafts/klipper.md

 For a power supply, let's use a packaged 24v-5v DC-DC converter, like [this one](https://www.amazon.com/dp/B00J3MHRNO).

 @mtfurlan was kind enough to give me one of her OctoPrint IO boards ([Hardware GitHub](https://github.com/mtfurlan/um2-octoprint-breakout), [Software Blogpost](https://technicallycompetent.com/octoprint-physical-buttons/)).
 But I want more IO than that (namely, connectors to the front screen and driver board).
-At first I thought this was going to be a trivial design I could just wire onto some Adafruit Perma Proto, but when I got to stacks four wires high, I decided maybe I (@agmlego) should [make my own](https://github.com/agmlego/um2-octoprint-breakout).

 [^3]: Do not use the included silpads, they are too thick and there are reports of people cracking their Pis.
 Use some PC thermal paste instead.